tomcatmanager/tomcatmanager/docs/interactive/themes.rst

 styles defined in theme.

 ``tomcat-manager`` comes with several built-in themes which use can use.
 Built-in themes can not be edited or modified.
-You can create your own user themes, either from scratch or by cloning a built-in theme.
+You can create yourown user themes, either from scratch or by cloning a built-in theme.
+If connected to the internet, you can view a list of themes available online, and install one or more of them as user themes on your computer.

 A theme is defined in a file using the `TOML <https://toml.io/en/>`_ format.
 The file contains a set of scope definitions, and the style to use when rendering each scope.